 Cloud NAT is a distributed, fully managed, software-defined service, not an instance or appliance-based solution.

-As a result, with Cloud NAT, there are no choke points in the path between your internal VM to external destination.
+As a result, with Cloud NAT, there are no choke points in the path between your internal instances and external destinations.
 This leads to better scalability, performance, throughput and availability.

 Number of NAT ports and connections

 Every Cloud NAT IP address has 64K (65536) ports available for TCP and another 64K for UDP.
 Of these, the first 1024 well-known ports are not used by Cloud NAT.
 So we have 64,512 available ports per NAT IP address.
-By default, each VM with Cloud NAT gets a NAT IP and 64 ports from that NAT IP address's 64,512 ports.
-Therefore, up to 1008 VMs can be supported by a single NAT IP address.
-If you have between 1 to 1008 VMs, you need 1 NAT IP address, for 1009 to 2016 VMs, you need 2 NAT IP addresses, etc.
+By default, each instance with Cloud NAT gets a NAT IP and 64 ports from that NAT IP address's 64,512 ports.
+Therefore, up to 1008 instances can be supported by a single NAT IP address.
+If you have between 1 to 1008 instances, you need 1 NAT IP address, for 1009 to 2016 instances, you need 2 NAT IP addresses, etc.

 If you allocate more ports per VM, say 4096, then you need a NAT IP address for every 15 VMs.